Mechazo11/Mechazo11.github.io/README.md

 This portfolio webpage is based on Mizuho Aoki's [portoflio website](https://mizuhoaoki.github.io/).

 - Feel free to borrow this template.
-- Make sure to update all relevant fields in `_config.yml`.
+- Make sure to update all relevant fields in `index.html` file.
+- To make changes to the layout i.e. change banner style, color, font size change the ```bulma.css``` file.

 - To test development locally, do the following